 A solid mobile development agency is not just technicians.
 It is responsible for the way the app is accepted by the public.

-To do that, we need to have a voice and a trust backed by real data and experience.
+To do that, we need to have a voice and trust backed by real data and experience.
 In our work, we rely on a variety of tools that help us automate the process.
 For example, we use standardized version control, unified task management, different staging environment test devices, and visual tools to communicate without detaching from the product.
 Figma allows the design to be created, iterated, discussed, and prepared for implementation without exporting them into other software.

 Overall, the development stage with coding, testing, and deployment takes 160-200 hours or 25 days.